top of page

 The best thing we can pass on to our children is not all of the answers in life, but the ability to understand a question and know how to find the answer.
 Even recent MIT graduates can be flummoxed by the question about the source of the tree's mass when confronted with a dry log of wood (see three-minute video here).
 Aristotle believed the mass came only from the soil.
 In the 17th century experiments showed that very little soil mass was lost when a tree grew in a potted container.
 The mass in that experiment was thought to come from the water used to water the tree.
 In the 18th century, it was postulated that the bulk of the mass of a tree comes from CO2, i.e. out of thin air.
 Like most scientific discoveries, an original idea of how things work was modified over time, getting closer to the currently accepted answer (but always susceptible to change by future discoveries).
 Yes, 80% of a living tree is made up of water.
 But if you dry out the wood, 90% of that dried wood is composed of the elements carbon and oxygen derived from the CO2 in the air.
 Trees convert air into wood!
 Less than 4% of the mass of a piece of dried wood comes from nitrogen, potassium, calcium, magnesium, and other elements that do come from the soil through the roots.

 So, where does most of the dry weight of a tree come from?
 Air.
-This answer also helps us have a concrete example of man-made global warming.
+This answer also helps us have a concrete example in the discussions of man-made global warming.
 Trees are taking the CO2 out of the atmosphere and storing it as wood.
 How many trees are the equivalent of the average annual CO2 emissions from a car, that CO2 quantity being 5 tons?
 Plant more trees, please!

 bottom of page